North Welland Trails Connection

 In the 2019 Parks and Recreation strategy , the Trails note and The diagram showing east-west trails , figure 7, page 52/53 Conceptual Trail Network , shows a network that does not include Rollins, Cedar Park, Whiteoak, Madison etc but shows west east north of Quaker Rd , and on Rice Road….who made the decision to change and put thru rear yards and who identified high priority and don’t tell me the overall trail strategy, someone called this out and I certainly hope it was not some paid consultant because as a “stakeholder “ no one talked to residents, students etc before these decisions were made.

-Dougm asked 9 months ago
+Dougm asked about 1 year ago

 The trails shown in the 2019 Parks and Recreation Strategy were conceptual in nature, and were further evaluated through the process of the Community Trails Strategy.
 The CTS reviewed parcel ownership, connectivity and future developments to determine the feasibility and prioritization of the Trails network.